microsoft/flashcards-workshop/workshop.md

 **GitHub Account** - If you do not have an active GitHub account, proceed with steps to create a GitHub account at https://github.com/signup.
 This process should only take a few minutes to complete.

 **Access to Microsoft Fabric** - For those joining an in-person delivery of this workshop at FabCon, we will provide access to a Fabric tenant that will allow you access to an account that will have all of the necessary provisioning in place to complete the workshop steps.
 Proctors will provide you with details on how to access your account credentials.
-If you require access to a Fabric Free Trial Capacity, you can follow the steps at https://blog.fabric.microsoft.com/blog/accessing-microsoft-fabric-for-developers-startups-and-enterprises to satisfy this requirement.
+If you require access to a Fabric Free Trial Capacity, you can follow these [instructions](https://blog.fabric.microsoft.com/blog/accessing-microsoft-fabric-for-developers-startups-and-enterprises ) to satisfy this requirement.

 **Azure Account** - If you do not have an active Azure account setup, you should proceed to create an Azure free trial account.
-You can get started by following the steps at https://azure.microsoft.com/free.
+You can get started by visiting this [link](https://azure.microsoft.com/free).
 Azure Free trial accounts do not support deployment of Azure Open AI Service on AI Foundry, we will provide pre-generated inference results to accomodate situations for those who may be unable to access this service.
 Additionally, if for any reason, you are unable to create an Azure Account, you will still be able to complete a majority of the workshop content.
 For those who do not have access to an Azure account, you will follow different steps to reach the end goal, this will include skipping the deployment of the Azure Open AI Service in Azure AI Foundry and skipping the deployment of the Azure Storage Account.

-## Deployment of Azure Services
+## Deploy Azure Open AI Service in Azure AI Foundry

 **Azure Open AI Service in Azure AI Foundry** - You will use this service to generate the flashcards questions and answers.
 > If you are using an Azure account that does not have access to Azure Open AI Service in Azure Foundry (Azure Free Trial accounts are not supported!), it is suggested to read the instructions that follow for completeness, then skip to the next step which covers deployment of Azure Blob Storage.

-> The following steps are described in additional detail at: https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal
+> The steps to deploy an Azure Open AI Service are described in additional detail in the [online documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)

 1. Navigate to the [Azure Portal](https://portal.azure.com) and sign-in with your account.
 Select the `Create a resource` option as shown: